MagnusThome/Gear-to-RaceChrono/README.md

 0x21 (17) = Speed kmh
 0x22 (18) = Engine RPM

-You can also add this to get a log of your car's rpm/kmh ratios to use to set the gear ratio thresholds in the main code.
+You can also add this pid below to get a log of your car's rpm/kmh ratios to use to set the gear ratio thresholds in the main code.
+Alternatively just drive the car, note a speed and its corresponding rpm for each gear.
+Then make a list with the rpm/kmh ratio for each gear.
+In main.ino double check that your car's ratios all are about in the middle inbetween each ratio in the ratios[] array.
+You might get away with the default ratio values, at least for lower gears.
+But you probably need to edit the threshold ratios[] array somewhat to work with your car's ratios.
 0x23 (19) = ratio rpm/kmh
-You might get away with the default ratio values, at least for lower gears.
-But you probably need to edit the threshold ratios[] array at the top of main.ino to work with your car's ratios.